-About the Author: Dave Smith, PT, DPT
+About the Author: Derek Garza, PT, DPT

 A Physical Therapist’s Guide to Low Back Pain Treatment